Everything You Always Wanted To Know

 ➔ Watt And Sea Hydro Generator

 ➔ Inflatable tender called Cunningham II with 15hp Honda outboard.
 Their first tender mysteriously disappeared 5 years ago as it was being towed while sailing.
 (Whoops!)

-Riley and Elayna have sailed extensively to:
+In prior years, Riley and Elayna have sailed extensively to:

 ➔ The Mediterranean

 ➔ United States of America

 ➔ The Azores

 ➔ Australia (Riley sailed as a crew of a racing team)